kerkeslager/til/TIL.md

 # erlang
 * In erlang, you can do `X = 1.
 X = 1.`.
 This looks like a reassignment, but it isn't; once the variable is bound, it's a pattern match.
 I finally grokked this when I came across this bit of code: `same(X,X) -> true. same(_,_) -> false.`.

+# firefox
+* In `about:config`, set `privacy.firstparty.isolate` to `true`.
+This means that the data of every website will be isolated from each other.

 # git
 * `git add -p` Add, prompting for each change.
 * `git pull --rebase` Pull using rebase instead of merge to include remote changes.